matchabong/generative-emotion-audio/README.md

 A real-time interactive system that maps facial landmarks and emotional data to generative audio parameters.
 This project explores Human-Computer Interaction (HCI) by integrating computer vision APIs with the Max/MSP audio environment.

 ## 🔎 Project Overview
 This prototype was designed to test the latency and creative potential of driving audio synthesis using live biometric data.
-It functions by capturing video input, analyzing facial expressions (Joy, Sadness, Surprise) via a Face API, and converting that JSON data into MIDI/audio control signals within Max/MSP.
+It functions by capturing video input, analyzing facial expressions (Joy, Sadness, Anger) via a Face API, and converting that JSON data into MIDI/audio control signals within Max/MSP.

 **Key Concept:** Transforming visual emotional data into an auditory experience ("Sonification").